CoaxolotlCable/jekylton/guides/getting-started.md

 - Click on the `_includes` directory
 - Click on `nav.html`
 - Click on the edit icon (looks like a pencil)
-- Duplicate (via copy and paste) on of the lines that contains a link to a page on your site
+- Duplicate (via copy and paste) the lines that contains a link to a page on your site, lines 13 and 55.
+- Replace 'directory' with your .md file name.
 - Replace the old link with the name of the page you just created but WITHOUT the `.md` extension
 - Hit the green Commit button near the bottom of the page